spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. Template Literals - `template-literals`, `syntax`

-   :question: In the code below, we can re-write the console log statement using template litereals as follows:
+   ❓ In the code below, we can re-write the console log statement using template litereals as follows:

    ```JavaScript
        const name = "Super Coder";